Dan5ku/blog-comparison-react-vue-angular/README.md

 ## 5. Performance

 ### React
-React is known for its performance due to the Virtual DOM and efficient re-rendering.
-It’s fast but requires careful optimization for complex apps (e.g., shouldComponentUpdate, memoization).
+React is known for its performance due to the **Virtual DOM**, which minimizes direct interactions with the actual DOM by only re-rendering parts of the UI that have changed.
+For complex applications, developers often use optimizations like ```shouldComponentUpdate``` (a lifecycle method that controls when a component should re-render) and **memoization** (caching the results of expensive operations to prevent unnecessary re-computation).

 ### Vue
-Vue also uses a Virtual DOM and is highly optimized for performance.
-Vue’s reactive system makes it fast by default, and there’s little overhead even in larger apps.
+Vue also uses a **Virtual DOM** to efficiently update only the parts of the UI that change.
+Its **reactive system** automatically tracks changes to data and updates the DOM as needed.
+This system makes Vue fast by default, with little manual optimization required, even in larger applications.

 ### Angular
-Angular is powerful but heavier compared to React and Vue due to its two-way data binding and full-featured framework.
-However, with Ahead-of-Time (AOT) compilation and tree shaking, Angular apps can be highly performant.
+Angular is a **full-featured framework** and is heavier than React and Vue due to its use of **two-way data binding**, which synchronizes the UI and model automatically.
+However, Angular apps can be highly performant by using **Ahead-of-Time (AOT) compilation**, which precompiles templates and reduces runtime overhead, and **tree shaking**, which removes unused code during the build process, resulting in smaller and faster applications.

-Conclusion:
+### Conclusion:

 **React**: Excellent performance with a focus on efficiency.